beltranaceves/Mongo-Node--Mobile-First-Form/README.md

 ## Database creation

 ```
 Doesn't use local database anymore.
 Connecs to MongoDb Atlas.

+If you want to use your own MongoDb instance change the connection string urldb to:
+					"mongodb://localhost:27017/<databaseName>".

+Make sure you have a collection named "workouts".
 ```

 ## Run
 To run localy change url const in /src/javascripts/client.js to "http:localhost:8000".

-If you want to use your own MongoDb instance change the connection string urldb to "mongodb://localhost:27017/<databaseName>".
 ```
 cd /directory/src
 node server.js